3D Field of Junctions: A Noise-Robust, Training-Free Structural Prior for Volumetric Inverse Problems: Discussion

 \section{Discussion}

 Our experiments confirm that our proposed 3D Field of Junctions parameterization is an effective prior for 3D denoising and noisy volumetric inverse problems, capable of extracting sharp boundary structure in 3D even under extremely low SNR.
 We emphasize that \method{} is fully explicit, with all parameters endowed with physical structural interpretation.
 It requires neither training data nor neural networks, can run on a single GPU or parallelize across several, and has fairly stable performance across hyperparameter settings and noise levels.
-It robustly extracts 3D structure across different types of noise, and works well in both direct volume denoising and indirect regularization of low-SNR volumetric inverse problems, outperforming both classical and neural alternatives.
+It robustly extracts 3D structure across different types of noise, and works well in both direct volume denoising and indirect regularization of low-SNR volumetric inverse problems, outperforming the evaluated classical, untrained neural, and no-clean-target learned alternatives.

-Our results are subject to two main limitations.
+Our results are subject to three main limitations.
 First, we did not tune the various \method{} hyperparameters (patch size, stride, number of regions $M$ per patch, or the smoothness parameters $\eta$ and $\delta$) separately for each task.
 While this ensures our results reflect expected performance on new tasks, stronger performance is likely possible with additional hyperparameter tuning, especially for different noise levels and dataset resolutions.
-The other limitation of \method{} is its computational cost.
-For a moderate-size volume ($256^3$), fitting a \method{} model runs in a few minutes on an A6000 GPU (48 GB RAM).
-However, memory usage increases with both patch and volume size, necessitating parallel processing (which our code supports) for large cases.
+A second limitation is computational cost.
+For a moderate-size volume ($256^3$), fitting \method{} runs in a few minutes on an NVIDIA A6000 GPU.
+However, memory usage increases with both patch and volume size, necessitating chunked or parallel processing, which our implementation supports, for large volumes.
+We provide task-scale runtime and peak-memory measurements for our CT, cryo-ET, and point-cloud denoising experiments in \Cref{sec:app_compute_tradeoff}.
+Finally, \method{} imposes a local piecewise-planar inductive bias: curved or smoothly varying structures are represented by locally planar pieces.
+This bias is useful for suppressing noise and preserving sharp interfaces, and is well matched to many man-made objects and membrane-dominated biological structures.
+However, for highly curved structures, performance depends on the patch size and the number of active regions per patch.
+The curved-tube study in \Cref{sec:app_compute_tradeoff} shows that the default $M=3$ setting preserves curved geometry when the FoJ patch size is local relative to curvature, while using all $M=8$ sectors better handles large patches or high curvature, at higher memory and runtime cost.